NeoGAF: History

-Sexual misconduct allegations against Malka and moderators exodus
+Sexual misconduct allegations against Malka, and moderators' exodus

 On October 21, 2017, film director Ima Leupp described in a Facebook post, as part of the #MeToo phenomenon, a trip she took with NeoGAF owner Tyler "Evilore" Malka two years before.
 She said that while she and Malka were drinking together in a New Orleans hotel room in April 2015, she became very sick.
 While cleaning up in the shower, she said he approached her "fully naked" from behind without her consent.

 Following the sexual harassment scandal, half of the site's moderation staff resigned, and many users posted "suicide threads" wherein they demanded to be banned from the forum.
 The website went offline soon after.
 Afterwards, NeoGAF was restored, suspending the off-topic sections of the board, and announcing that politics would henceforth be a prohibited subject of discussion and that moderation would become anonymous.

+Reception

 Industry response

-Members of the video games industry have been known to be members of the website, such as David Jaffe and Cliff Bleszinski; Cliff has since left the site.
+Members of the video games industry have been known to be members of the website, such as David Jaffe and Cliff Bleszinski.